FREQUENTLY ASKED QUESTIONS (FAQ)

 You must submit a separate application for each position you are interested in.
 Remember that your application is evaluated on how well your training and experience match the particular position for which you are applying.
 A "master" application might not do you justice in every case.

-The Human Resources Department only accepts applications for positions they are currently recruiting for.
+The Human Resources & Risk Management Department only accepts applications for positions they are currently recruiting for.
 You can feel free to check the City’s website at www.ci.glendora.ca.us or the job hotline at 626-914-8206 at any time to find out what openings are available.

-The Human Resources Department does not accept interest cards; however, the Police Department keeps interest cards on file for six months for all their department positions.
-For more information, please contact Valerie Peterson at email@example.com
+The Human Resources & Risk Management Department does not accept interest cards; however, the Police Department keeps interest cards on file for six months for all their department positions.
+For more information, please contact Valerie Wiggins at firstname.lastname@example.org

 If a supplemental questionnaire is required to be submitted with your application, it will be noted on the job flyer.
 Supplemental questionnaires will be included online with the job flyer, and are attached to hard copies of the flyer that are posted and/or mailed to applicants.